Goodbye Mike – one year further on.

 If we carried on our journey now, we might well get through to safety; the route, as people told us, was straightforward by coach – Kerman, Zahedan, Pakistan.

-But there was a distinct possibility that the return journey by land would be anything but straightforward, by the time we were ready to make it, given the signs of civil unrest we had already witnessed.
+But there was a distinct possibility that the return journey by land would be anything but straightforward, given the signs of civil unrest we had already witnessed.
 And we didn’t have the resources – as others might – simply to take a plane back to London from wherever we ended up.

 We weren’t, after all, sponsored adventurers, but travelling musicians who had got caught up, rather late in the day, in the “India by land” trip; and furthermore, we had our own dispute with authority – in the UK and to a lesser extent in much of western Europe – which we were arguably running away from by immersing ourselves in the fashionable, collective adventure of the times.